papuSpartan/stable-diffusion-webui-auto-tls-https/README.md

 \
 See https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Extensions

-For security reasoms you may encounter an error in the console upon restart after installing **if** you are running with `--listen` and do not include `--enable-insecure-extension-access`.
+For security reasons you may encounter an error in the console upon restart after installing **if** you are running with `--listen` and do not include `--enable-insecure-extension-access`.

 ### But...
 I'm still getting certificate errors / I'm getting warnings
 ![warning](https://i0.wp.com/DeployHappiness.com/wp-content/uploads/2019/02/01.png?resize=442%2C230&ssl=1)

 If you are in fact connecting to the link output by the webui console, this is **expected**, do not be alarmed.
+You have two options, the second is slightly more difficult to setup.

+**A.** You can simply [tell your browser to add an exception](https://support.google.com/chrome/answer/99020?hl=en&co=GENIE.Platform%3DDesktop). (most browsers have similar steps)\
+**B.** You can **properly** configure things so that the browser knows that you trust the sdwui page:

 This extension is, **right now**, dealing only with Python's certificate trust store.
 It is **not** interacting with your system level trust store.
 Operating system specific trust store support may be added later, but if having to give a certificate exception at the browser level is not adequate for you then you could add the `webui.cert` to your OS's trust store which should eliminate those warnings.

 Here's how to do that on some common platforms: